 - Pixel 3 XL: 6.3-inch, Quad HD+, 60Hz

-We're expecting both the Pixel 4 and Pixel 4 XL to have a bezel at the top and bottom of their displays in order to fit in those extra sensors we mentioned.
+The Google Pixel 4 and Pixel 4 XL both have a bezel at the top and bottom of their displays in order to fit in those extra sensors we mentioned.

 - Pixel 3/3 XL: 12.2MP rear, Dual 8MP front

-The Pixel 4 and 4 XL are both expected to have a dual rear camera within a square camera housing, rather than a single sensor like the Pixel 3 and 3 XL.
+The Pixel 4 and 4 XL both have a dual rear camera within a square camera housing, rather than a single sensor like the Pixel 3 and 3 XL.

-It's claimed the dual rear camera on the new devices will be comprised of a 12-megapixel sensor and a 16-megapixel telephoto sensor, while the Pixel 3 and 3 XL both have a 12.2-megapixel sensor, which offers brilliant results.
+The dual rear camera on the new devices is comprised of a 12.2-megapixel sensor and a 16-megapixel telephoto sensor, while the Pixel 3 and 3 XL both have a 12.2-megapixel sensor.

-On the front, it's expected the Pixel 4 and 4 XL will offer a single camera lens based on the image Google released showing the Soli chip setup.
+On the front, the Pixel 4 and 4 XL offers an 8-megapixel single camera lens.
 Both the Pixel 3 and 3 XL have dual 8-megapixel front cameras featuring wide-angle and telephoto lenses.

 - Pixel 3/3 XL: SD845, 4GB RAM, 64GB and 128GB storage, no microSD

-The Pixel 4 and 4 XL will run Android Q but the Pixel 3 and 3 XL will be updated to Android Q, meaning all devices being compared in this feature will offer the same software experience.
+The Pixel 4 and 4 XL run Android 10 but the Pixel 3 and 3 XL will be updated to Android 10, meaning all devices being compared in this feature will offer the same software experience.